Nissan Micra: Canada

 In Canada, the K10-J was sold and branded as the Nissan Micra.
 It came standard with the larger MA12S inline 4-cylinder OHC 1.2 L (1235 cc) engine.
 The Nissan Micra was finally discontinued in Canada in 1991, replaced by the Nissan Sentra Classic.

 In 2007, Nissan introduced the substantially larger Versa to the Canadian line up as the new entry-level model.

 On 9 January 2014, Nissan Canada Inc. announced the return of the Micra back to the Canadian market after 21 years of absence.
 Sales started in spring 2014 as a 2015-year model, taking the place of the slow-selling Versa sedan.
-The car was not sold in the United States.

 The company revealed the car's starting price of C$9,998 for the base, 5-speed manual transmission model at the 2014 Canadian International Auto Show in February.
 The price made it the least expensive new car in the country by a significant margin.

 The available three trim levels are: S, SV, and SR.

 The base S trim in its most basic configuration comes standard with a 5-speed manual transmission, along with plastic door handles, manual door locks, manual windows, and manual black mirrors, but lacks both air conditioning and cruise control.
 Furthermore, it includes 15-inch steel wheels with hubcap covers, intermittent rear wipers, large cupholders, 60/40 split folding rear seats, floor mats, and a two-speaker AM/FM/CD player with an aux-in jack as standard equipment.
 An optional 4-speed automatic transmission for the S trim adds air conditioning, cruise control with steering wheel controls, a USB port, as well as silver accents on the shift knob and steering wheel.

 The SV is the mid-trim variant, which adds body-coloured door handles and mirrors, 2 extra rear speakers, a Bluetooth Hands-free phone system, a rearview monitor, power heated mirrors, air conditioning, and cruise control, power door locks with keyless entry, power windows, an armrest, a height-adjustable driver's seat, a passenger grip handle, chromed interior door handles, and an upgraded sporty trim cloth.
-The SV style package adds 15-inch aluminum alloy wheels and a body-coloured rear spoiler with LED Center high-mounted stop light.
+The SV style package adds 15-inch aluminum alloy wheels and a body-coloured rear spoiler with LED centre high-mounted stop light.